chat21/chat21-android-sdk/README.md

 Before you begin, you need a few things to set up in your environment:

 * a Firebase project correctly configured and the Chat21 Firebase cloud functions installed.
-Detailed instructions[here](https://github.com/chat21/chat21-cloud-functions)
+See detailed [instructions](https://github.com/chat21/chat21-cloud-functions)

 * google-services.json for you app.
-For detailed instructions follow the [Official Documentation](https://developers.google.com/android/guides/google-services-plugin)
+See official [documentation](https://developers.google.com/android/guides/google-services-plugin)

 ## Firebase libs